Using Gridware with Docker¶

 On a fresh build there won’t be any

-Local images - but the
+Local images but once the first build is run, the

 docker.io/alces will be used to build new images with the chosen gridware application.